The Assessment Process

 Reports are available for you personally, the NDIS, Centrelink, employers and other third parties.
 A short report includes a description of the psychological tests, the individual results of the assessment as well as recommendations.
 Longer reports may include the full personal and medical history, a functional assessment and the results of a full range of cognitive tests.
 Please note that there is a fee for psychological reports and we request payment prior to the delivery of the document.

-Please note that government agencies in Australia, such as the NDIS or Centrelink, accept psychological reports from clinical psychologists only.
+Please note that government agencies in Australia, such as the NDIS, accept psychological reports from clinical psychologists only.
 We are a group of clinical psychologists endorsed by the Psychology Board of Australia.

 Rebates

 With a Mental Health Care Plan from a GP, Medicare rebates are available for the assessment of a mental disorder by a clinical psychologist in Australia.
-The current Medicare rebate for a consultation with a clinical psychologist is $131.65/hour.
+The current Medicare rebate for a consultation with a clinical psychologist is $145.25/hour.
 In addition, most private health funds provide rebates for psychological assessments.
 Please note that it is not possible to combine Medicare and private health rebates.
-Also, please note that there are no rebates for AI services.

 Payments

-Most clients pay for the assessment in two installments: (1) A payment for the consultations and psychological tests with a psychologist (the assessment) and (2) a payment for a report.
-Often, the assessment is conducted over a 2-4 hours session, however, it is possible to have a number of hour-long sessions with separate payments for each appointment.
-At a later point in time, a payment for a report is then made and the document is delivered to the client (or to another party with permission of the consumer) within several days or weeks.
+Most clients pay for the assessment in two instalments: (1) A payment for the consultations and the psychological tests with a clinical psychologist (the assessment) and (2) a payment for the report.
+Often, the assessment is conducted over a 2-4 hour session, however, it is possible to have a number of hour-long sessions with separate payments for each appointment.
+At a later point in time, a payment for a report is then made and the document is delivered to the client (or to another party with permission of the consumer).

 Payment plans are available, please email us for more information.
 Invoicing is available for organisations and disability support services.
 Please note that for all services, payment must be made prior to the consultation/tests or the delivery of a report.